mmcbrien3/mmcbrien.com/minecraft_aws_server.md

 `java -Xmx<YOUR MEMORY SIZE> -Xms<YOUR MEMORY SIZE> -jar server.jar nogui`

+A bunch of Minecraft logs will start spitting out.

 #### Testing

 Fire up Minecraft and head over to Multiplayer.
 Click "Add Server" and then under "Server Address", paste the IPv4 address of your instance followed by ":25565".
 Click "Done" and you should see the world slowly build.
 Back over on your instance, you should see some live logs indicating that a new player (you) has logged in.
 Success!
+You can type "/say Hello from the server!" to send a message to all the players in the server to test out the server commands.

 So there we have it.
 If you are running a t2.micro instance, you can run this server for [free](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=categories%23featured).
 However, if you so much as close the terminal where you are `ssh`ed in, your java process will terminate and your server will close.
 In the next few sections, I will discuss a few slightly more advanced things we can do with our server.